-The ham starts to become popular with the people of Porto.
+The pork leg starts to become popular with the people of Porto.
 However, with the Porto European Capital of Culture 2001 initiative, a series of changes and works took place at Praça dos Poveiros.
 From the closing of some university institutions to the remodeling of the car park and the removal of transportation, the movement in the square of the people begins to disappear little by little and consequently all local businesses are affected for some time, including Casa Guedes.

 With the crisis, Mr. César took the initiative to partner with Maus Hábitos in 2006 to take Guedes' sandwiches to the young clientele during the weekend nights, which implied several days of hard work to raise the business up again.
 With the recovery of the business among university students and young people, the mythical sandwiches capture the attention of a journalist who publishes an article in Time Out magazine about Casa Guedes, boosting the focus on the business and the following references to Guedes in several magazines and international newspapers that followed.